DawidFafara/Exploration_Tests/Ex_Tests.md

 # Exploration_Tests
-Test done with chrome extension "Test and feedback"
+Tests done with chrome extension "Test and feedback" and XRAY